x-firm/TellstickOpenHAB/README.md

 Also included is a Linux service (init.d/openhab-tellstick) that starts a daemon running above mentioned python script, this should be copied to /etc/init.d.

+The tellstick sevice should be started FIRST then the openhab-tellstick service, otherwise destruction and mayhem are likely!

 The tellstick ID's in the tellstick.item file can be found using the tellcore_tool as below:

 pi@raspberrypi00 ~ $ tellcore_tool -l